BillClinton/Appunto-Auth/README.md

    |-----appunto-auth
 ```
 #### Views Directory
-Copy the views/appunto-auth directory to your application's views directory so your directory
+Copy the views/appunto-auth directory to your application's views directory so your application's
-structure looks like this:
+directory structure looks like this:
 ```
    .
    |-application